Select a publishing tool or service¶

-Aidstream (http://www.aidstream.org) is an online data entry and management tool which you use by manually entering all of the relevant activity information through the use of drop-down menus and text boxes.
+Aidstream (http://www.aidstream.org) is a free online data entry and management tool which you use by manually entering all of the relevant activity information through the use of drop-down menus, text boxes or CSV upload.
 Aidstream converts the data entered into XML and outputs both organisation and activity data files for publishing, as well as importing previously published XML.
 The data stored in Aidstream can be added to or amended at any point.
-Aidstream is usually the tool of choice if you only have a small number of activities (approx < 15 - 20) to publish; the CSV upload function allows you to add 100+ activities more easily.
+Manual data on Aidstream is usually the tool of choice if you only have a small number of activities (approx < 15 - 20) to publish; the CSV upload function allows you to add 100+ activities more easily.

 Organisations with internal technical expertise and capacity may decide to generate their own mechanisms for converting their data into IATI data.
 This can be done by developing internal systems and processes so that data is pulled together from internal management and finance systems to create XML data.
 This requires technical knowledge of both XML and the organisation’s internal systems in order to create a programme to achieve this.
 This can be done with either internal technical expertise or by bringing in consultants to develop a bespoke package.